Budgeting for Contracts Budgeting for Contracts Budgeting for Contracts Budgeting for Contracts

 Historical indirect rates measure activity that has already occurred.
 They are calculated based on accounting data that has been recorded in the contractor’s books.

-Prospective indirect rates are used to estimate future activity.
+Prospective indirect rates are estimates based on future activity — what you anticipate for 2025.
 They are calculated based on budgeting future business projections.

 Contractors should use prospective indirect rates, rather than historical indirect rates, for contract pricing.